Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Calibration via FDR Control and Conformal Inference

-The parameter $\gamma$ appearing in the computation of the nonconformity scores through $r = \widehat{S}(\,\cdot + \gamma \mid x)$ plays an important role in maximizing selection power, and we have empirically observed that its optimal choice is typically data-dependent.
-For this reason, we recommend tuning $\gamma$ using a cross-validation scheme applied to an independent data set drawn from the same distribution but disjoint from the calibration data, as to maintain the exchangeability with the test data required for valid FDR control.
-For example, one can re-use for this purpose the same training data employed for fitting the survival and censoring models, as detailed by Algorithm~\ref{alg:tuning-gamma} in Appendix~\ref{app:fdr-risk}.
+The time shift parameter $\gamma$ appearing in the nonconformity scores \eqref{eq:def-scores} through the shifted survival probability \( \widehat{S}(\,\cdot + \gamma \mid x) \) plays an important role in determining screening yield.
+Empirically, we find that the optimal choice of \( \gamma \) is often data-dependent.

+To avoid introducing bias into our methodology, we recommend tuning \( \gamma \) using a cross-validation scheme applied to an independent dataset drawn from the same population and disjoint from the calibration data.
+In practice, this can be accomplished by reusing the same training data employed to fit the survival and censoring models.
+Details of this procedure are provided in Algorithm~\ref{alg:tuning-gamma} in Supplement~Section~\ref*{app:fdr-risk}.
-Finally, it is worth emphasizing that this method is inherently transductive, or \emph{cohort-adaptive}: it selects a subset of test patients without defining an inductive screening rule.
-For interpretability, however, since the conformal $p$-values are monotone in the risk score $\hat{s}(x)$, one can report the implied cohort threshold

-corresponding to the smallest score among the selected patients, where $R$ denotes the number selected and $m$ the cohort size.
-This threshold summarizes the calibrated screening rule for the current batch but is not technically valid for a different cohort.